MicrosoftDocs/visualstudio-docs/docs/cross-platform/build-apps-with-native-ui-using-xamarin-in-visual-studio.md

 ## Write shared data service code

  The **WeatherApp** project is the .NET Standard library.
 This project is where you'll write code that is shared across all platforms.
-Because each application project has a reference to the .NET Standard library, it is included in the iOS, Android, and UWP app packages.
+Because each application project has a reference to the .NET Standard library, the library is included with the iOS, Android, and UWP app packages.

  The following steps add code to the .NET Standard library to access and store data from that weather service: